 While common, divorce is not the only issue that is common to residents of this Colorado town.
 Colorado, more specifically the greater Denver metropolitan area where Centennial is located, also struggles with drug overdose issues, and more people in Colorado are dying from drug overdoses than the national average.

-As anyone familiar with drug abuse knows, it can quickly spiral out of control, and can lead to a number of physical and mental health issues, and not only claim someone’s life but also increase their likelihood of suicide as well.
+As anyone familiar with drug abuse knows, it can quickly spiral out of control, and can lead to several physical and mental health issues, and not only claim someone’s life but also increase their likelihood of suicide as well.

-Depression is extremely serious, and can lead to physical and mental health complications, insomnia, feelings of hopelessness and even suicide.
-What is most unfortunate, is that about 30 percent of depressed people in our world today are not receiving treatment for their depression.
+Depression is extremely serious and can lead to physical and mental health complications, insomnia, feelings of hopelessness, and even suicide.
+What is most unfortunate, is that about 30% of depressed people in our world today are not receiving treatment for their depression.
 It does not have to be this way, as finding a therapist to help with depression and depressive symptoms is easier than most people think.